-Esbelli Evi (“the Esbelli House”) is among the finest inns in Turkey—and it’s in a cave!
+Esbelli Evi is one of the finest inns in Turkey- and it's in a cave!

 For more than a millennium, people have carved dwellings from the soft volcanic rock of Cappadocia.
 Even to this day many local people live in homes with at least a few cave rooms.
 So why not an inn?

 Esbelli Evi ("the Esbelli house") is a small, intimate cave-inn with a difference: The guest accommodations have all the modern conveniences, including high-speed Wifi Internet connections, flat-screen TVs with international channels , and coffee- and tea-making facilities.
 In recent years the guest rooms have been expanded into suites, but the rates have stayed the same.

 Why not a cave-inn?
 Mr Süha Ersöz, owner of Esbelli Evi, answered this question decades ago with a work of art: a simple but comfortable, artistically designed bed-and-breakfast inn with perfect hospitality.

 His was the first, and is still my personal favorite.
 It captures the traditional aesthetic and lifestyle of Cappadocia, quiet, understated comfort, with a wonderfully accommodating staff, and all modern services.
 It's an excellent choice for any traveler, including—perhaps especially—for single female travelerslooking for a friendly, welcoming, no-hassle environment.

 Every suite is tastefully decorated with antiques and crafts: Turkish carpets and other weavings, brass or cast-iron king-size bedsteads, old lamps.
 All suites have individually-controlled air-conditioning, bedroom(s), living room, kitchenette, modern private bathrooms, laptop computers and Wifi Internet connections.
 And each suite is different, carved right from the rock centuries ago by local people for their own use.